The article was updated on May 26, 9 pm CET to reflect the latest information.

 This blog post is for all who are planning a trip to Prague (now, later, anytime).
-For all who are deciding whether it is safe to come or not.
+For all who are deciding whether it is comfortable and safe to come or not.

 Who am I?

 My name is Dana and I am working in a travel industry, running my small business called Prague Behind The Scenes.
 I specialize in small-group tours / private tours / off the beaten path tours.
-But no worries, I am not here to convince you to come and pretend that nothing is happening.
-I also want to protect myself and wait until the situation gets stable again.
+But no worries, I am not here to convince you to come right away, I also want to protect myself and wait until the situation gets stable again.

 Why this blog post?